Ellypham92/Elly-Pham---Data-Analysis-Porfolio-/README.md

 ## Project Overview

  ### 120 years of Olympic history
    **Motivation:** <span> The Olympic id a multi-national sporting event that attracts spectators of all ages.
-However, the game has changed                                       substantially since its inception.  <br>
+However, the game has changed                                       substantially since its inception.
+I wanted to look at the historical data to analyze the evolution of the game
-                          I wanted to look at the historical data to analyze the evolution of the game and what the differences were. <span>
+                          and what the differences were. <span>  <br>
-    View my work book:** [Olympic](https://github.com/Ellypham92/EDA_Olympic_2016) **Tools:** Python
+   **View my work book:** [Olympic](https://github.com/Ellypham92/EDA_Olympic_2016) **Tools:** Python

 ### Used cars